-Built like a tank, the A6400 is one of the best autofocusing cameras out there with some overall really nice specs.
-11fps of continuous RAW shooting, 4k 100mbps video and a Tilting screen for selfies or vlogging.
+Built like a tank, the A6400 is one of the best autofocusing cameras out there.
+It has some really nice specs overall, including 11fps of continuous RAW shooting, 4k 100mbps video, and a Tilting screen for selfies or vlogging.

-Because Sony omitted IBIS from the A6400, the camera ends up being lighter compared to the A6500 while having a battery that lasts about a full day.
+Because Sony omitted IBIS from the A6400, the camera is lighter than the A6500 and has a battery that lasts about a full day.

 Sony A6400 Specs